 - Working with an addiction recovery specialist to develop new ways for coping with stress and temptation.

-There are a number of partner facilities that offer treatment program options for both inpatient and outpatient care, and recommend that you talk to your drug or alcohol addiction care specialist about the treatment that is right for you.
-Additionally, make sure you take advantage of aftercare services, which are essential for maintaining lifelong sobriety.
+Our facility partners offer options for both inpatient and outpatient care, and recommend that you talk to your addiction care specialist about the treatment that is right for you.
+Additionally, make sure you take advantage of the aftercare services our partners provide, which are essential for maintaining lifelong sobriety.

-We cannot stress enough is the importance of being open with your family members and close friends—letting them know how much you cherish their support, and sharing any specific ways in which they can help you.
-You will need support structures in place for your recovery to be long lasting.To get started with this process—and to take another big step toward a life of freedom, hope and healing from substance abuse—contact our encouraging and supportive team today to get you on the path to sober living.
+We cannot stress enough the importance of being open with your family members and close friends—letting them know how much you cherish their support, and sharing any specific ways in which they can help you.
+You will need support structures in place for your recovery to be long lasting.To get started with this process—and to take another big step toward a life of freedom, hope and healing—contact our encouraging and supportive team today.